 C code since I didn't want to learn Intel 386 assembler.
 In fact, this

 code is still the heart of all my current MIDI software including "Sweet

 MIDI Player" for iOS!
 The last lines of code written for the Atari version

-Below are some old screen shots of the program also a link to the freeware
+Below are some old screen shots of the program and a download link to

 Sweet Sixteen MIDI Sequencer for Atari ST

 - Sweet Sixteen has an impressive resolution of 192 PPQN